laravel/nova-docs/3.0/resources/fields.md

 Code::make('Options')->json(),
 ```

-:::warning Code field JSON validation
+:::warning Code Field JSON Validation

-Note: Nova does not apply the `json` validation for `Code` fields automatically.
+Nova does not apply the `json` validation for `Code` fields automatically.
 It's up to the user to specify this rule.
 :::

 #### Syntax Highlighting